Cyndra-project/cyndra/CONTRIBUTING.md

 cyndra has reasonable test coverage - and we are working on improving this every day.
 We encourage PRs to come with tests.
-If you're not sure about what a test should look like, feel free to [get in touch](https://discord.gg/H33rRDTm3p).
+If you're not sure about what a test should look like, feel free to [get in touch](https://discord.gg/cyndra).

-To run the unit tests for a spesific crate, from the root of the repository run:
+To run the unit tests for a specific crate, from the root of the repository run:

 ```bash
 # replace <crate-name> with the name of the crate to test, e.g. `cyndra-common`